-The SKATS TIP is usually updated every three years to correspond with the update of the Oregon State Transportation Improvement Plan (STIP).
+The SKATS TIP is usually updated every three years to correspond with the update of the Oregon Statewide Transportation Improvement Plan (STIP).
 In the Salem-Keizer area, updates and amendments to the TIP are prepared by SKATS staff -- in cooperation with FHWA, FTA, ODOT, SAMTD, and the local jurisdictions - under the review and approval of the SKATS Policy Committee.
 Updates and amendments to the TIP follow the procedures for public review as described in the SKATS Public Participation Plan.
 According to the Cooperative Agreement (Appendix A), the TIP must be unanimously approved by the SKATS Policy Committee.

 Amendments to the TIP are processed on a frequent basis.
-TIP Management procedures are described in the TIP.
+The TIP's Management Procedures - including the timing for public review of amendments - are described in the TIP.
 SKATS staff work with local jurisdictional staff to track the progress of projects funded in the TIP.

-A new agreement between ODOT and Oregon's three Transportation Management Areas (TMAs) -- Metro, SKATS, and Central Lane - will require that project phase obligation targets are met, rewards will be provided for meeting or exceeding the targets, while penalties will be imposed for not meeting the targets.
+A memorandum of understanding (MOU) between ODOT and Oregon's three Transportation Management Areas (TMAs) -- Metro, SKATS, and Central Lane - will require that obligation targets are met.
+Rewards (from any redistribution funds received by ODOT) will be provided to TMAs that meet or exceed the targets, while penalties will be imposed for not meeting the targets.+

 As a Carbon Monoxide Maintenance Area, SKATS is a recipient of Congestion Mitigation and Air Quality Improvement Program (CMAQ) funds.
-Projects in the SKATS TIP that seek to use CMAQ funds must show how the project will reduce carbon monoxide (CO).
+Projects in the SKATS TIP that are proposed to use CMAQ funds must show how the project will reduce carbon monoxide (CO).
 The process used to calculate the CO reduction must be submitted to ODOT and sent to FHWA or FTA for their concurrence.